ChristophePatterson/Intro-to-command-line-bioinformatics/Hamilton8_practical.md

 ### Downloading data

 We are now going to play around with files.
-We have a uploaded a range of file types to the the website GitHub.
+We have a uploaded a range of file types to the the website github.
 To download the data to the computer you type the following code into the command line.

 ```bash
 git clone https://github.com/ChristophePatterson/My-first-Genome.git